-Eric's Cool Astronomy Plots and Data
+Eric's Cool Plots and Data

 I love to make plots.
-How often they get published is another matter.
+How often they get published is another

-Here are a few of my favorites, some of which might even be useful.
+favorites plots, some of which might even be useful.

 - Movie of the positions of